Awards and Honors

 The award is intended to be presented each autumn (September to November) at a regular meeting of the Grand Junction Lions Club.
 The name of the recipient is intended to be kept secret until the presentation is being made, and every effort should be made to keep the recipient from realizing they are attending the Lions Club meeting to receive an award.
 The award meeting date varies to give the committee flexibility as well as to keep the recipient from knowing they are being honored.

-The honoree receives: $1,000 donation to the charity of their choice; a personal plaque of appreciation; a personal copy of the video presentation and script used at the ceremony; individual recognition in the Lions Display Case at Two Rivers Convention Center; and as much publicity and public recognition from the media as possible.
+The honoree receives: a donation to the charity of their choice; a personal plaque of appreciation; a personal copy of the video presentation and script used at the ceremony; and as much publicity and public recognition from the media as possible.
 The honoree becomes the Grand Marshall at the following year’s Carnival Parade.
 All past recipients are invited to each year’s award ceremony.

 While it is difficult to describe exactly who would qualify, there are many specific qualities to be honored (as well as some specific disqualifications):